-Eva is currently working as part of The Photographers Gallery education team as a teaching assistant on the widening participation programme EPQ in Photography.
-Additionally, to this, she has worked with a number of art, community, and heritage organisations including The Royal Academy, The Dartington Trust, Queer Heritage South, Aspex Portsmouth, Towner Gallery, Brighton CCA, The Hummingbird Project, Switchboard, and English Heritage’s national youth engagement programme, Shout Out Loud.
+Additionally, to this, she has worked with a number of art, community, and heritage organisations including The Dartington Trust, The Royal Academy, Henry Moore Studios and Gardens, Queer Heritage South, Aspex Portsmouth, Towner Gallery, The Hummingbird Project, Switchboard, and English Heritage’s national youth engagement programme, Shout Out Loud.

 UnderExposed is currently working on acquiring funding to develop the second stage of Critical Pulse a co-commission by Photoworks, the University of Sussex, and Attenborough Centre for the Creative Arts that explores the working conditions of cultural workers through a mass participatory project, public programme, and workshops.

-> Please do get in touch to discuss working together via evalouisajonas@gmail.com or info@underexposed.space <
+> Please do get in touch to discuss working together via evalouisajonas@gmail.com <

 -